0xDBFB7/ionprinter/documents/log/bowtie_designs.md

 There are some difficulties in using ICP for this application - namely,

 - Ambiguity in output particle energy spectrum
-- Time-varying components leading to excessively complex simulations
+- Time-varying components leading to excessively complex simulations.
+Full analysis requires both small-scale timesteps to model collisions, and large-scale timesteps to model "butterfly" ion trajectories.
-- Less controlled magnetic field - shielding from recombination current will likely be required
+- Uncontrolled magnetic field - shielding from recombination current will likely be required

 The main reason why I considered it in the first place was to obviate the need for a heavy and dangerous high-power, high-voltage transformer.